cappe987/cappe987.github.io/content/docs/wiretime.md

 through a bridge as bridges cannot do timestamping).
 Ideally, Wiretime should be used on a network switch that has multiple interface capable of timestamping.
 For best accuracy the ports should use the same Physical Hardware Clock (PHC).
-If they aren't using the same PHC they need to be precicely synced.
+If they aren't using the same PHC they need to be precisely synced.

 The packets will use a path that loops back to the transmitting switch.
 The receiving port should be removed from the switch bridge to avoid flooding.